Megagig/pharma-care-saas/docs/SAAS_SETTINGS_USER_GUIDE.md

 ## Conclusion

-The SaaS Settings Module provides comprehensive tools for managing your PharmaCare platform.
+The SaaS Settings Module provides comprehensive tools for managing your PharmaPilot platform.
 This guide covers the essential functions and best practices for effective system administration.

 For additional support or questions not covered in this guide, please contact the technical support team or refer to the online documentation portal.